 Pick a few family favorites and buy some seed packets or small plants at your local home and garden store.

 Make sure to consult your family about what you will plant.
 This will help get your children involved and will turn your garden into a family project.

 At this point, there are two important things that you should know.
-The first is that all vegetable have certain seasons in which they grow best.

 For example, lettuce, onions and carrots grow best during the summer months, while spinach, peas and broccoli do better in the fall or spring, depending on your climate zone.